bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Cycle user feedback quickly without programming, QA or infrastructure tasks.
 As your concept evolves, backend software engineers can jump in and help make your beta more sophisticated.
-O they can move your concept to their preferred stack.
+O they can export your concept to their preferred stack.
         actions:
           - label: Learn More